Meet our Cancer Surveillance Team

 Principal Investigator, Director

-As Director, Dr. Liu is responsible for leading CSP to fulfill its legally mandated obligation to collect cancer diagnoses and monitor cancer risk patterns and trends among the diverse populations of Los Angeles County.
+As Director, Dr. Liu is responsible for leading CSP to fulfill its legally mandated obligation to collect cancer diagnoses and monitor cancer risk patterns and trends among the populations of Los Angeles County.
 She will ensure CSP’s compliance with the contractual scopes of work and USC requirements, foster relations with funding agencies and reporting facilities, oversee budgetary affairs and staff development, and promote the use of CSP data for cancer research.

 Q: If you had to give up one, would you give up your smart phone or car?